Moeomu/blog/content/page/about/index.md

             icon: user
 ---

 > First of all, welcome to the project.
-The [main branch](https://github.com/BloveDawn/blog/tree/main) of [this project](https://github.com/BloveDawn/blog) is a build source file for the <https://blog.moeomu.com> site, built using Vercel.
+The `master brance` of [this project](https://github.com/BloveDawn/blog) is a build source file for the <https://blog.moeomu.com> site, built using [Vercel](https://vercel.com/).
 Again, welcome to this site.

 ## Site Introduction